ShopAbout UsPart IdentifierShop SWISCO.comAbout UsPart IdentifierShop SWISCO.com Legacy Patio Door Handles, Locks & Spindles

 If your thumb latch breaks, there’s no need to replace the whole set.
 The 82-107 can be used to repair your handle and get it working as good as new.

 Something to consider if your thumb latch breaks or continues to break is that the underlying cause could be the mortise lock.
 If a mortise lock is broken or damaged, it can strain on the lever pin each time it is used to lock or unlock the door, eventually causing it to break.
-Follow this video to see the best way to test your mortise lock when replacing the thumb latch.
+See video below to see the best way to test your mortise lock when replacing the thumb latch.

 If your handle has completely broken off or has aged to a point where it is no longer reliable, it may be time to consider a complete replacement.
 Choosing a compatible handle set is determined mostly by hole spacing, door thickness, and the position of your thumb latch.
 With this information and a photo of your hardware, our experts can recommend the best repair or replacement option for your sliding patio door.